iamhummelila/mt-exercise-03/README.md

 Unfortunately, the training perplexity table is currently not operating correctly.

-Additionally, the plotting_ppls files both do not work.
+Additionally, the plotting_ppls.ipynb does not work.
 This might be fixed in a future update.
+It correctly created the DataFrame, but there is an issue with the seaborn module.